Uniformly S-pseudo-injective modules: Introduction

 In Section 2, we discuss some properties of $u$-$S$-pseudo-injective modules.
-For example, we show in Remark \ref{rem1}, that if $S\subseteq U(R)$, where $U(R)$ denotes the set of all units in $R$, then the notions of $u$-$S$-pseudo-injective modules and pseudo-injective modules coincide.
+For example, we show in Remark \ref{rem1} that if $S\subseteq U(R)$, where $U(R)$ denotes the set of all units of $R$, then the notions of $u$-$S$-pseudo-injective modules and pseudo-injective modules coincide.
 However, they are different in general (see Example \ref{ex2}).
 Theorem \ref{thm2} and Corollary \ref{cor1} give the uniformly $S$-version of \cite[Theorem 1]{JS} and its corollary, respectively, in the commutative case.
 Theorem \ref{thm4} gives a new characterization of $u$-$S$-semisimple rings in terms of $u$-$S$-pseudo-injective modules.

-In Section 3, firstly, we introduce new classes of rings related to the class of $QI$-rings (rings in which every quasi-injective module is injective).
-Let $S$ be a multiplicative subset of a ring $R$. $R$ is called $Q u$-$S$-$I$-ring) if every quasi-injective $R$-module is $u$-$S$-injective (every $u$-$S$-quasi-injective $R$-module is $u$-$S$-injective).
-By Example \ref{ex1}, we have
+In Section 3, firstly, we introduce two classes of rings related to the class of $QI$-rings (rings in which every quasi-injective module is injective).
+Let $S$ be a multiplicative subset of a ring $R$. $R$ is called a $Q u$-$S$-$I$-ring) if every quasi-injective $R$-module is $u$-$S$-injective (every $u$-$S$-quasi-injective $R$-module is $u$-$S$-injective).
+By \cite[the Corollary after Proposition 1]{B} and since every $QI$-ring is an $SSI$-ring (a ring in which every semisimple module is injective), we have every commutative $QI$-ring is semisimple.
+By Remark \ref{rem2}, we have

 We characterize $Q u$-$S$-$I$-rings) in Theorem \ref{thm1} (Theorem \ref{thrm1}).
 In Proposition \ref{plocal}, we give a local characterization of $QI$-rings.
 The last result (Theorem \ref{thm3}) of this section gives a characterization of rings in which every $u$-$S$-pseudo-injective module is $u$-$S$-injective.
 Throughout, $U(R)$ denotes the set of all units of $R$; $\text{Max}(R)$ denotes the set of all maximal ideals of $R$; $\text{Spec}(R)$ denotes the set of all prime ideals of $R$.